CAMP CONSTANTIN AND JACK D. FURST AQUATIC BASE — POSSUM KINGDOM LAKE

 We have 3 campsites each summer, with the First Years being in Indian Mound, the Second and Third Years in Eagle Wing, and the high schoolers in Sandy Point.

 Proving that we truly make Camp Constantin our home, every summer our adults perform a service project for the camp at our own expense.
 Some summers our project, due our limited adult availability, may be small, such as repainting campsite signs.
 Other summers, we have build 2 gaga ball pits; built the backstop for the Fat Bat field; built the covered dugouts for the Fat Bat field; and the list goes on.
 The pavilion behind our flamingo gateway (in the photo above) was paid for and built by Troop 890 many years ago.
 The pavilion below, which was also paid for and built by Troop 890 in Eagle Wing campsite, was dedicated to our former Scouter Norm Meador, who passed away shortly after “his” pavilion was completed in 2011.

-Our next summer camp at Constantin will be June 16-22, 2019.
-The cost per Scout will be approximately $325.
+Our next summer camp will be June 14-20, 2020.
+Our last summer camp at Constantin was June 16-22, 2019.
+The cost per Scout is approximately $325.
 Circle 10 Council offers “camperships” to help defray the cost.
 The Troop can also help with costs on a need basis.
 Contact the Troop Treasurer for information.
-Summer camp signups will be at a Monday night Troop Meeting likely in late April 2019.
+Summer camp signups are at a Monday night Troop Meeting likely in late April.

 Unknown year (likely circa 2004), but a classic “Epitome” patch